EngineerBetter/concourse-up/README.md

 - Workers reside behind a single, persistent public IP to simplify external security
 - Easy destroy and cleanup
 - Deploy to any AWS region
-- View build metrics by accessing your Concourse URL on port 3000 using the same username and password as your Concourse admin username
-- NAT gateway for outbound traffic
+- Metrics infrastructure deployed by default (check http://your-concourse-url:3000)
-- DB encryption
+- DB encryption turned on by default
-- Self-update pipeline (paused by default)
+- Self-update pipeline which will watch for new releases and upgrade your Concourse (paused by default)

 ## Prerequisites